Acce5sDenied/MCBE_Parkour_wiki/README.md

 + Hitbox manipulation [**Link**](https://youtu.be/WKW3vyy5yH8) (very effective because bedrock use floats)

 ## Bedrock differences
-Features or missing features exclusive to Bedrock edition of Minecraft that does not appear in Java.
-+ strafing don't give the 2% boost in acceleration. (ofc) same goes for strafe shifting.
++ Strafing don't give the 2% boost in acceleration. (ofc) same goes for strafe shifting.
-+ no presence of inertia AKA momentum threshold.
++ No presence of inertia AKA momentum threshold.
-+ position is stored in floats.
++ Position is stored in floats.
 This explains many goofy glitches on bedrock.
-+ no presence of bursting or shift glitch.
++ No presence of bursting or shift glitch.
-+ shifting would only goes to 0.025 off edge.
++ Shifting would only goes to 0.025 off edge.
 This means rankupping in bedrock sucks!!
-+ no air sprint delay. (= java 1.19.4 and +)
++ No air sprint delay. (= java 1.19.4 and +)
-+ sprint would cancel after touching a wall BUT only if `inward velocity > a certain number` this number is yet to be defined through my testing.
++ Sprint would cancel after touching a wall BUT only if `inward velocity > a certain number` This number is yet to be defined through my testing.
-+ sprint deactivation is partially determined server-side.
++ Sprint deactivation is partially determined server-side.
-+ have all-direction joystick controls.
++ Have all-direction joystick controls.
-+ you have 16 b/t speed cap on all axis.(i did use a tnt cannon to test)
++ You have 16 b/t speed cap on all axis.(Yes, I did use a tnt cannon to test)
 ``` js
 //so what i mean is
 if (speed > 16) {